MSOE-CPE2600/multiprocessing-turney-AlexiCastellanos/README.md

 The Mandelbrot set is a well-known fractal that exhibits intricate patterns and complex structures.
 This program generates multiple frames, each representing a different zoom level into the set, which can later be combined to create an animation.

+## Multithreading Implementation Overview
+The Mandelbrot generation program uses multithreading to speed up the computation of each frame.
+I utilized the `pthread` library to create multiple threads within each child process, allowing for parallel computation of the image rows.
+Each thread is assigned a specific range of rows, and this division of work helps to reduce the overall runtime significantly by leveraging the multicore capabilities of the CPU.

 ### Features
 - Generate multiple frames of the Mandelbrot set in JPEG format.
 - Adjustable parameters for zoom level, image resolution, maximum iterations, and more.